Ust'-Ishim man

 Ust'-Ishim man is the term given to the 45,000-year-old remains of one of the early modern humans to inhabit western Siberia.
 The fossil is notable in that it had intact DNA which permitted the complete sequencing of its genome, one of the oldest modern human genomes to be so decoded.

 The remains consist of a single bone—left femur—of a male hunter-gatherer, which was discovered in 2008 protruding from the bank of the Irtysh River by Nikolai Peristov, a Russian sculptor who specialises in carving mammoth ivory.
 Peristov showed the fossil to a forensic investigator who suggested that it might be of human origin.
-The fossil was named after the Ust'-Ishim District of Siberia where it had been discovered.
+The fossil was named after the Ust-Ishimsky District of Siberia where it had been discovered.

 Genome sequencing

 The fossil was examined by paleoanthropologists in the Max Planck Institute for Evolutionary Anthropology, located in Leipzig, Germany.
 Carbon dating showed that the fossil dates back to 45,000 years ago, making it the oldest human fossil to be so dated.
 Scientists found the DNA intact and were able to sequence the complete genome of Ust'-Ishim man to contemporary standards of quality.